Prithviraj Sukumaran's Kaaliyan: Here's An Interesting Update!

 Prithviraj Sukumaran, the multi-faceted talent of Malayalam cinema is currently on a break from his acting career, as a part of the preparations for his ambitious project Aadujeevitham.
 The actor-director who is on signing spree has some highly prestigious projects in his kitty, which includes the upcoming big-budget venture Kaaliyan.

 According to the latest updates, Kaaliyan, which is said to be a fantasy thriller will start rolling in October 2020, immediately after Prithviraj completes the shooting for Aadujeevitham.
-The movie, which is directed by S Mahesh has been planned as a pan-Indian project and will be simultaneously released in Malayalam, Tamil, Telugu, and Hindi languages.
+The movie, which is directed by S Mahesh has been planned as a pan-Indian project which will be simultaneously released in Malayalam, Tamil, Telugu, and Hindi languages.

+If the reports are to be believed, Kaaliyan depicts the story of the fierce warriors of Venad, and Prithviraj Sukumaran is appearing in the role of a gifted warrior who is on a dangerous mission.
+Sathyaraj, the senior Tamil actor has been roped in to play a pivotal role in the project, which is scripted by BT Anilkumar.

+As per the reports, Kaaliyan, which is a period film set in the 1700s will be shot in multiple locations and require extensive VFX work.
+Shankar-Ehsaan-Loy, the highly celebrated music director trio of Bollywood will make their Malayalam debut by composing the songs and background score for the Prithviraj Sukumaran starrer.